pyF4all/pyDAMPF/README.rst

   dynamics simulator is in our `SciPy 2020 paper
   <http://conference.scipy.org/proceedings/scipy2020/CHANGE_OUR_DIRECTORY>`_.

-- You may also try Compyle online for free on a `Google Colab notebook`_.
+- You may also try pyDAMPF online for free on a `Google Colab notebook`_.

 - A short tutorial on how to use the `pyDAMPF interface`_.
 .. _pyDAMPF interface: https://youtu.be/RqBXJc4Augw